comsode/pilots/README.md

 The project **started in late 2013** an will end in 2015 but since the outputs are released under an open license, software and methodologies can live on well beyond 2015.

+## What are COMSODE pilots?

+To make sure software works as expected and that methodologies are useful, COMSODE team members will **work closely with selected organizations** running a pilot program, collect feedback and find ways to implement it.

+While we intend to prioritize our resources on the organizations running the pilots, we also encourage **other interested parties** to download, install and use Open Data Node and read through our methodologies.
+The end goal is help organizations publish their data, so if you have feedback you would like to share, please [let us know](http://www.comsode.eu/index.php/consortium/)!

 ## Who is participating?

 There are **organizations in several countries** expected to participate in the pilots (Czech Republic, Italy, Netherlands, Slovakia).
 Since some organizations only confirmed their interest informally, their list is available on the :no_entry_sign: [internal wiki](https://team.eea.sk/wiki/display/COMSODE/Pilot+Cases+-+work+area) at this time.